PlasmaPy/PlasmaPy/docs/development/doc_guide.rst

 Building documentation with tox
 -------------------------------

-You can use tox_ to build the documentation from within the main PlasmaPy repository directory by running
+You can use tox_ to locally build the documentation by running:

 .. code-block:: bash